Yatheen07/KDE_GroupK/Deliverables/Deliverables 3.md

 Before proceeding with Uplift, we need to analyse the data and the problem, then abstract the data into different entities based on the structure of the data table, and draw UML diagrams based on the structure and relationships of these entities.
 We then mapped the UML diagram to describe the nodes, attributes and relationships in the graph database using R2RML.

 ### Explanation of use of inverse, symmetric and transitive properties

 * **Inverse**
   Relationships between nodes are distinguished between active and passive. 'inverse' allows us to access nodes by different relationship directions.
+Two predicates are inverse when their domain and range are swapped.
+For this, we chose the predicates Country -> "isPartOf" -> Continent and Continent -> "consistsOf" -> Country

 * **symmetric**
   Nodes are related to each other as equals.
-With 'symmetric', two nodes can find each other using the same relationship.
+With 'symmetric', the property has the same domain and range.
+For this, we chose the predicate "isNeighbourTo" for the node "Country".

 * **transitive**
   Nodes linked by the 'transitive' relationship and at different levels have the same conditions for inheritance of the relationship, so that a parent node can find its children and children's children by the same relationship.
+For this, we chose the predicate "affects" (AirpolutionIndex affects Polution, Polution affects Sustainability of a counntry)

 ## Overview of Design